nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 # TownCount Remake
 Towncount is a 2D Metroidvania game, the main character can use his unique ability to explore the area and fight with monsters.
+It also combines 2d animations and shader effects which give an interesting gaming experience.

 ## Demo (click the image to watch the video)
 [![](https://img.youtube.com/vi/VO8FCIT0IPI/maxresdefault.jpg)](https://www.youtube.com/watch?v=VO8FCIT0IPI)